isomerpages/moe-canberrapri/_quick-links/Student Learning Space (SLS).md

 Mondays to Fridays: 4.00 pm to 9.00 pm<br>
 Saturdays: 9.00 am to 9.00 pm<br>
 Closed on Sundays & Public Holidays

+**Alternatively, students can email the SLS Helpdesk at helpdesk@sls.ufinity.com.**

+**When emailing the SLS Helpdesk, please include your full name, class and name of school.**